These tips for proper fuel pressure regulator use should only be used for a general understanding.

 - Next turn the tanks off (leave the pressure adjustment screw/knob where it is)

 - Check the needle on the content gauges of the regulators and write down the levels.

 - After an hour re-check the regulators.
 The needle will either be in the same place showing there are no leaks, or the needle dropped down a bit (showing a slow leak) or the needle drops down a larger amount, showing a larger leak.

 - Next, if you find you have a leak, you need to determine where the leak is.
 Use some dish washing liquid in a bit of water and use it to go over all of the fittings.
 If you brush some on and see bubbles then you have a lead.
 If you see bubbles tighten the screw.

 The easiest way to seal a joint is with sealing tape.
 If there is a bit of oil then you might not achieve a tight seal.

 As an alternative, you can try a liquid called “thread seal.”

 Blowback occurs when the oxygen levels get low or empty, causing the gases to reverse their flow.
 This is why it is important to purge hoses or they could result in an explosion in the regulator, cylinder or hose.

-Flashback occurs when a backfire happens in the mixing chamber.
-Sometimes workers fail to close th oxygen valve, the flame burning in the head of the torch could ignite gasses in the hoses and cause flashback.
-The explosion moves through the torch, hose, regulator and the cylinders.
+A flashback occurs when a backfire happens in the mixing chamber.
+Sometimes workers fail to close the oxygen valve, the flame burning in the head of the torch could ignite gasses in the hoses and cause flashback.
+The explosion moves through the torch, hose, regulator and cylinders.
 It can result in a burst hose or an explosion of the regulator or cylinders.

 A flashback arrestor and checking the valves can help to prevent these problems.